 Passing the state high school tests is a requirement for a high school diploma.
 But there is no state penalty for students who opt out in grades 3 - 8.
-For the graduating class of 2021, the state has modified requirements so that students can pass an approved, related course instead of passing the math or ELA MCAS exam.
-(Students in grades 3-8 this year will also have shortened MCAS testing time.)
+(For the graduating classes of 2020, 2021 and 2022, the state modified requirements so that students could pass an approved, related course instead of passing the math or ELA MCAS exam.)
 Some schools use the scores in choosing students for advanced work, but most do not.
 Check whether your school does.
 Email lesstestingmorelearning@gmail.com if you have questions.